worg/koa-proxy2/README.md

 use angular and nginx to develop web project, it make me feel helpless when communicate with real backend API through nginx, while I only mock static server, proxy server not included.
 To avoid directly modify the code in the nginx server, maybe mock proxy with nodejs become necessary.

 ## Usage
-Till now, you don't have to use body parse middleware, like `koa-body` or something else.
-For some reason, it doesn't support `multipart/form-data`, but only `json`, `urlencoded`.
+With time passing by, `koa-proxy2` integrate with body parser, therefore you don't have to use body parse middleware, like `koa-body` or something else, while never cause problem if you used for some reason.
+It only support `json`, `urlencoded`, `multipart/form-data` proxy work.

 Till now, only two options provided: